The LASIK Procedure

 Most patients will encounter what we call the LASIK Triad during the early postoperative period.
 The LASIK Triad consists of:

 - Some increase in dryness of the eyes.
 Dryness can cause a few symptoms such as on and off blurry vision or sandy feeling to the eyes.
 For many patients having refractive surgery, one of the reasons they were looking into this option was that they could no longer wear their contacts due to some dryness of their eyes.
-It is important to lubricate properly after surgery with a good artificial tears on a regular basis 2-4 times per day.
+It is important to lubricate your eyes properly after surgery with a good artificial tear on a regular basis 2-4 times per day.
 We recommend non-preservative artificial tears for the first 2 weeks then patients can transition to a bottled artificial tear.

 - Increase in night time halos or glare off of lights.
 Your surgery is applied to the cornea (front windshield of the eye) and the cornea will retain some swelling for the first 6-8 weeks after surgery.
 Swollen corneas cause an increase scatter of light most notably at night.
 Prior to surgery it is normal for patients to see some halo or glare on lights at night, but the corneal swelling induced by surgery tends to increase the size of these lights in the early postoperative period.
 Most patients understand that this is normal in the early weeks to months and are able to function normally.